 COVID-19 Screening Clinic

-The LRMC COVID-19 Screening Clinic (CSC) is open 7:30 a.m. - Noon and 1 - 4:30 p.m., seven days a week and is located next to the LRMC Emergency Department.
-Patients requiring screening outside the hours of operation will be seen at the Emergency Department.
+The LRMC COVID-19 Screening Clinic (CSC) is open 7:30 a.m. - Noon and 1 - 4:30 p.m., Sunday - Thursday.
+The CSC is located next to the LRMC Emergency Department.

 IMPORTANT INFORMATION FOR VISITORS

 In accordance with the current CDC guidance for medical facilities, all patients and staff are required to wear a mask and appropriate PPE regardless of vaccination status in all MEDCOM buildings.

 Masks will continue to be worn in all hospital buildings, regardless of vaccination status.

 Masks are not required to be worn when outside or during outdoor activities per host nation guidance, but individuals must maintain the distance requirement of 1.5 meters.